MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 (*ii*) There is no evidence of fraud or misrepresentation; or

-(C) We determine that, in accordance with 7 CFR part 400, subpart U, and FCIC issued procedures, the following are met:
+(C) We determine that, in accordance with 7 CFR part 400, subpart U, and FCIC procedures, the following are met:

 (*1*) You can demonstrate:

 (*i*) You made timely payment for the amount of premium owed but you inadvertently omitted some small amount, such as the most recent month's interest or a small administrative fee;

-(*ii*) The amount of the payment was clearly transposed from the amount that was otherwise due (For example, you owed $892 but you paid $829); or
+(*ii*) The amount of the payment was clearly transposed from the amount that was otherwise due (For example, you owed $892 but you paid $829);

-(*iii*) You timely made the full payment of the amount owed but the delivery of that payment was delayed, and was postmarked no more than seven calendar days after the termination date or the missed payment date of a previously executed written payment agreement, or in the case of overpaid indemnity or any amount that became due after the termination date, the due date specified in a notice to you of an amount due, as applicable;
+(*iii*) You timely made the full payment of the amount owed but the delivery of that payment was delayed, and was postmarked no more than seven calendar days after the termination date or the missed payment date of a previously executed written payment agreement, or in the case of overpaid indemnity or any amount that became due after the termination date, the due date specified in a notice to you of an amount due, as applicable; or

+(*iv*) For previously executed written payment agreements, you made the full payment of the scheduled payment amount owed within 15 calendar days after the missed payment date.

 (*2*) You remit full payment of the delinquent debt owed to us; and